0xDontCare/Asteroids-AI/README.md

 4. Run any of compiled programs (except management) with flag `--help` to see available options

 ### Windows
-- Not available (project currently heavily relies on POSIX headers and functions which are not available on Windows, easiest way to run the project on Windows is to use WSL or a virtual machine with Linux installed)
+- Not available (project currently heavily relies on POSIX functions which are not available on Windows, easiest way to run the project on Windows is to use WSL or a virtual machine with Linux installed)

 ## Game controls (in standalone mode)
 - `W` - Move forward